robskrob/prototype-content-consumer/README.md

       "version":"1.0.0"
     }

-### Collector Resource
+### Sample Resource

-When sending a POST request to create a collector, the request must have the below URI and include the following key/value pairs in the payload -- hostname, payload and payload['nonce']:
+When sending a POST request to create a sample, the request must have the below URI and include the following key/value pairs in the payload -- hostname, payload and payload['nonce']:

 *Request Example*

-    `POST /api/v1/collectors
+    `POST /api/v1/samples

     body: {
      hostname=www.ikea.com,